 One of the most popular programs is the Duke of Edinburgh’s Award, which sees significant student participation.
 The English department also enriches the curriculum through theatre experiences, recently organizing trips to see adaptations of Macbeth and An Inspector Calls.
 These activities are designed to foster a sense of curiosity and prepare students for the next stages of their lives.

 Standish Community High School is a state school with no tuition fees.
-However, it is consistently oversubscribed, making admission a significant hurdle for families.
-For the September 2026 entry, the closing date for applications was 31 October 2025.
-National Allocation Day for secondary school places is 2 March 2026.
+For September 2027 Year 7 entry, Wigan’s verified timetable opens applications on 12 September 2026 and closes on 31 October 2026.
+National Allocation Day for secondary school places is 1 March 2027.

 Applications are coordinated by Wigan Council.
-For the 2025/26 intake, the school admitted over its determined admission number of 260 due to high demand, processing 559 preferences on time.
-Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to historical trends.
-Proximity provides priority but does not guarantee a place; distances vary annually based on applicant distribution.
+Families should use the FindMySchool Map Search to check their precise distance from the school gates and compare it with the latest allocation evidence.
+Proximity can provide priority but does not guarantee a place; distances vary annually based on applicant distribution.

 Applications